Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-On exams, you're being tested on your ability to connect scholars to their key concepts and methodologies.
+On exams, you'll be tested on your ability to connect scholars to their key concepts and methodologies.
 Can you explain the difference between communicative competence and linguistic competence?
 Do you know why social networks matter as much as social class?
-Don't just memorize who said what—understand what problem each scholar was trying to solve and how their approach differed from others in the field.
+Don't just memorize who said what.
+Understand what problem each scholar was trying to solve and how their approach differed from others in the field.

 These scholars argued that understanding language requires examining it in its natural social context.
 Rather than isolating variables, they focused on how meaning emerges through interaction, cultural knowledge, and community membership.

-Compare: Milroy vs. Wolfram—both study how community structure affects language, but Milroy focuses on network density as the mechanism maintaining variation, while Wolfram emphasizes cultural identity and attitudes toward specific varieties.
-For questions about why some dialects persist despite stigma, Milroy's network theory provides the structural explanation.
+Compare: Milroy vs. Wolfram: both study how community structure affects language, but Milroy focuses on network density as the mechanism maintaining variation, while Wolfram emphasizes cultural identity and attitudes toward specific varieties.
+For questions about why some dialects persist despite stigma, Milroy's network theory provides the structural explanation, while Wolfram's work highlights the role of identity and the social consequences of dialect prejudice.

 | Concept | Best Examples |